-Price List 01.01.2023 Egg donation with Trianglen donor.
+Price List 01.01.2024 Egg donation with Trianglen donor.
 Medicine for the donor is included.
-Oocytes retrieved from the donor for fertilisation and freezing as blastocysts.
+DKK Oocytes retrieved from the donor for fertilisation and freezing as blastocysts.
 The first cryo-cycle transfer is included.
 Subsequent transfers paid separately.
-DKK No eggs from the donor (no payment) 0 No blastocysts for freezing (first time this happens) 0 No blastocycts for freezing (subsequent time(s) this happens) Because sperm factor must then be suspected.
-12.500 Cycle with two or more blastocysts for freezing.
+No eggs from the donor (no payment) 0 No blastocysts for freezing (first time this happens) 0 No blastocysts for freezing (subsequent time(s) this happens) Because sperm factor must then be suspected.
+13.000 Cycle with blastocyst(s) for freezing.
 Includes the first transfer.
-54.750 Cycle with one blastocyst for freezing.
-Includes transfer.
-32.375 Embryo transfer of thawed blastocysts (per subsequent cycle with transfer).
-8.000 20,000 DKK must be paid before the donor has egg retrieval.
-When the outcome of the treatment is known, an invoice is sent for the remaining amount of the treatment.
-If, contrary to expectations, the donor does not retrieve any eggs, the 20,000 DKK paid will be returned.
-Egg donation with your own donor.
-Oocytes retrieved from the donor for fertilisation, freezing as blastocysts and later thawing and one embryo transfer.
+59.000 If only one blastocyst frozen and not pregnant with birth the price for the next cycle is.
+34.500 Transfer of thawed blastocysts (per subsequent cycle with transfer).
+9.000 Egg donation with your own donor.
+Oocytes retrieved from the donor for fertilisation, freezing as blastocysts and later thawing and one transfer.
 Donation cycle with your own donor (medicine to be paid by the recipient).
-38.450 20,000 DKK must be paid before the donor has egg retrieval.
-After aspiration, an invoice is sent for the remaining amount of the treatment.
+40.400